 Do some research and/or ask around and try to get a sense of what’s a good deal.
 Always take into account not only the boat itself, but what’s included on the entire tour.
 This means activities, food, transportation to/from Halong, etc.

 If you’re booking through a travel agency in Vietnam, prepare to negotiate hard, but come with a maximum budget in mind and stick to it.
-If you’re booking online, start comparing prices with Booking.com which has a big offer of Halong Bay cruises.
+If you’re booking online, start comparing prices with Halongbaytours.com or Booking.com which have a large offer of Halong Bay cruises.

 #6 Book through the right place.

-From my experience, I would advise against booking through your hotel.
-I got some quotes from the hostel I was staying in Hanoi and they were far worse deals than anywhere else.
+I would strongly advise against booking through your hotel.
+I got some quotes from the hostel I was staying in Hanoi and they were absolutely terrible.
+Far worse than anywhere else I’ve checked.

 Halong Bay travel information